WesR/Halcyon/tokenFormat.md

 Base64url encoded "train-cars".
 + Cars are separated by periods.
 + There is always the required engine car that specifies the user/server.
-+ Trailing are the forms of auth, in order of recomended preference.
++ Trailing are the forms of auth, in order of recommended preference.
 + Minimize whitespace characters on encode to save space

 ### "Engine" (Required)